 Due to the short-term nature of these receivables, their carrying amount is assumed to approximate their fair value.
 The maximum exposure to credit risk at the end of each reporting period is the carrying amount of each class of receivables mentioned above.
-The trade receivables plus contract assets have increased from \$8.2m as at 30 June 2021 to \$9.2m as at 30 June 2022 due to a combination of growth in our business together with timing differences with respect to collections.
+The trade receivables plus contract assets have decreased from \$9.2m as at 30 June 2022 to \$9.0m as at 30 June 2023.